Charlotte Twins

 The Charlotte Twins were a minor league baseball team based in Charlotte, North Carolina.

-In 1972, the Charlotte Twins were a Minnesota Twins affiliate and played as members of the Class A level Western Carolinas League, placing 5th in the league standings.
-In their only season of minor league play, the Twins hosted minor league home games at Clark Griffith Park, sharing the ballpark with the Charlotte Hornets of the Class AA level Southern League.
+In 1972, the Charlotte "Twins" were a minor league affiliate of the Minnesota Twins and played as members of the Class A level Western Carolinas League, placing fifth in the league standings.

+In their only season of minor league play, the Twins hosted minor league home games at Clark Griffith Park, uniquely sharing the ballpark with the Charlotte Hornets of the Class AA level Southern League, also a Minnesota Twins affiliate.

 History

 On January 14, 1972, a Charlotte franchise entered the Class A level Western Carolinas League as the city's second minor league team.
 The new Twins franchise was part of an unusual arrangement that saw the Minnesota Twins operate two affiliate teams simultaneously out of Charlotte’s Clark Griffith Park.
 Both teams were owned and operated by the Twins and their owner Calvin Griffith.
 The Charlotte Hornets of the Class AA level Southern League had begun minor league play in the league in 1937 when the Twins were still the Washington Senators, after being founded in 1892.
 1972 proved to be the final year for both teams in Charlotte.

 The Charlotte "Twins" became members of the six–team, Class A level Western Carolinas League, as the Anderson Giants, Gastonia Pirates, Greenville Rangers, Greenwood Braves and Spartanburg Phillies joined Charlotte in beginning league play on April 14, 1972.

 On opening day of April 15, 1972, Charlotte hosted both affiliate teams in their home openers.
 First, the Charlotte Twins hosted the Gastonia Pirates at 6:30 PM in the Western Carolina League season opener, followed by the Charlotte Hornets against the Montgomery Rebels in the Southern League second game.
 For the rest of the season, the two teams played home games at Clark Griffith Park while the other team was on the road.